AugustNing/princeton-food/README.md

 **Nomad Pizza** - even more pizza lol, it’s in Princeton shopping center but i think they do their pizza pretty well.
 Good for large parties.

 **Cross Culture** - Indian food in Princeton shopping center.
 I actually never have been here but they often cater campus events.
 The food i had on campus was pretty good!

+**A2B Indian Veg Restaurant - Princeton** - Some of the best south Indian food that's close to campus.
+There is also an Edison location.

 **Masa Sushi (Nassau Park)** - Close to campus and has all you can eat sushi.
 You can individually order sashimi (doesn’t come with the rice) which is nice for AYCE since you can fill up directly on raw fish without the rice